Marine licensing low risk activities (band 1)

 If you make an application for a Band 1 Marine Licence and NRW Permitting Service determine that the activity is not eligible, the application and fee will be returned with a request to resubmit the application as a Band 2 or 3 activity.
 NRW Permitting Service may charge an administration fee on refunds.
 If the general ‘low risk’ qualification requirements cannot be met, the application must be submitted as a Band 2 or 3 application.

 Pre-engagement with other organisations

-Local Archaeological Trust or Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) - For a Band 1 application for bore holes, grab samples or beach management, approval from the Local Archaeological Trust (onshore) or Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) (off shore) will be required.
+Local Archaeological Trust and Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) - For a Band 1 application for boreholes, grab samples or beach management (removal activities), approval from the Local Archaeological Trust and Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) will be required.

 Maritime and Coastguard Agency at firstname.lastname@example.org and Trinity House at email@example.com – Contact the MCA and Trinity House to confirm if your activity is likely to have an impact on the safety of others at sea.
 You MUST have confirmation from BOTH bodies that your proposed works will not pose a risk to others prior to application.

 Please include the following information in your correspondence with the MCA:

 - Location of the works, preferably on a nautical chart graphic, or a satellite/map image if available.

 - Whether the works are within a Statutory Harbour Authority jurisdiction; applicants should check with the local harbour/marina if there is one.
 If yes, have they been contacted?